yoann0000/Teaching-HEIGVD-AMT-2019-Project-One/doc/bugs_limitations.md

 ## Limitations

-the quest database needs to be populated before use.
+the quest database cannot be populated in app and needs to be populated before use.

 ## Improvements